top of page

 Ceramic Tray or Vessel

-Hand-thrown or matte ceramic pieces work especially well, adding texture without shine or distraction.
-Even something as simple as a small dish for jewelry can make the space feel considered.
+Even something as simple as a small dish for jewelry can make the space feel designer-level.

 Thrifted art works especially well here.
 Smaller-scale pieces, vintage frames, and textured materials often feel more collected than anything overly polished or mass-produced.
 Look for artwork that’s sealed, framed properly, or made from materials that can handle humidity: canvas, ceramics, metal, or coated prints.